marios-zindilis/website-sources/posts/dracut/index.md

 ---
 title: dracut
-Description: Notes and links on dracut
+description: Notes and links on dracut
 first-published: 2014-07-13
 ---